MyLittleLoly/white-1/.github/CONTRIBUTING.md

 * You are expected to help maintain the code that you add, meaning that if there is a problem then you are likely to be approached in order to fix any issues, runtimes, or bugs.

 * Do not divide when you can easily convert it to multiplication. (ie `4/2` should be done as `4*0.5`)

-* Do not use the shorthand sql insert format (where no column names are specified) because it unnecessarily breaks all queries on minor column changes and prevents using these tables for tracking outside related info such as in a connected site/forum.

 #### Enforced not enforced
 The following coding styles are not only not enforced at all, but are generally frowned upon to change for little to no reason: